kenneth051/drf-history/README.md

 **To access the get history endpoint**

-In your project's url file
+1. In your project's url file

-1. `import track_actions` in your projects urls file
+        `import track_actions`

 2. Register the url in the urlpattern